Water Filtration

 Mechanical

-Mechanical filters physically remove impurities in water using a barrier made from a basic mesh that filters large particles to a ceramic filter with a complex pore structure that provides ultra-fine filtration.
+Mechanical filters physically remove impurities in water using a barrier of some kind.
+A basic mesh barrier filters large particles out.
+A ceramic filter with a complex pore structure provides ultra-fine filtration.
+Mechanical filters are given a micron rating which indicates the size of the particles it can remove.

 • 5 micron – removes most particles visible to the naked eye.